mcordingley/Regression/README.md

 in which random batches of a specified size are drawn from the set of training data.
 This leads to somewhat more stable data on each iteration than `Stochastic`, but still avoids having to deal with the entire data set with each iteration.

-As of right now, `Batch` appears to work best with the `Fixed` step schedule and the `GradientNorm` stopping criteria.
+As of right now, `Batch` appears to work best with the `Adam` step schedule and the `GradientNorm` stopping criteria.
 `Stochastic` and `MiniBatch` appear to work best with the `Adagrad` step schedule, but none of the current stopping criteria appear to accurately detect convergence.
 For now, the best option is to simply specify a maximum number of iterations to run or amount of time to run the regression with `MaxIterations` or `MaxTime`, respectively.